ShimantoRahman/empulse/docs/guide/models/proflogit.rst

 You can also use unbounded optimization algorithms like BFGS:

 .. code-block:: python

-    from empulse.models import ProfLogitClassifier
-    from scipy.optimize import minimize, OptimizeResult
-    import numpy as np

     def optimize(objective, X, **kwargs) -> OptimizeResult:
         initial_guess = np.zeros(X.shape[1])